-In contrast to the passive learning techniques, active learning has recently been actively studied with the aim of improving the learning efficiency of relevance feedback.
-In CBIR, one popular active learning for relevance feedback is the SVM active learning proposed by Tong et al [Tong and Chang 2001] [Tong and Chang 2001].
-Some of its limitations have been addressed by some recent research work.
-For instance, to overcome the small sample learning issue, Wang et al. [Wang et al. 2003] proposed modifying the SVM active learning by engaging the unlabeled data with transductive SVM.
-Hoi et al. [Hoi and Lyu 2005] developed a more effective solution by combining semi-supervised learning techniques with supervised SVM active learning.
-Zhou et al. [Zhou et al. 2006] also proposed a co-training approach for combining semi-supervised learning and active learning for relevance feedback.
-Li et al. [Li et al. 2006] proposed a multitraining SVM method by adapting co-training techniques to CBIR.
-Despite the success, none of these studies address the batch mode active learning problem in which multiple unlabeled examples are selected in each iteration of active learning.
+In contrast to the passive learning techniques, active learning has recently been intensively studied with the aim of improving the learning efficiency of relevance feedback.
+In CBIR, one popular active learning approach for relevance feedback is the SVM active learning proposed by Tong and Chang [2001].
+This approach suffers from certain limitations, although these have been addressed by some recent research work.
+For instance, to overcome the small sample learning issue, Wang et al. [2003] proposed modifying the SVM active learning by engaging the unlabeled data with a transductive SVM.
+Hoi and Lyu [2005] developed a more effective solution by combining semisupervised learning techniques with supervised SVM active learning.
+Li et al. [2006] proposed a multitraining SVM method by adapting cotraining techniques to CBIR.
+Despite the success, none of these studies addressed the batch mode active learning problem in which multiple unlabeled examples are selected in each iteration of active learning.
 A simple approach toward batch mode active learning is to select unlabeled examples close to decision boundary.
-However, as already point in [Dagli et al. 2006], the examples selected by this simple approach could be redundant, which leads to sub-optimal solutions.
+However, as already indicated in Dagli et al. [2006], the examples selected by this simple approach could be redundant, which leads to suboptimal solutions.
 Several approaches have been proposed to address the batch sampling issue.
-Goh et al. [Goh et al. 2004; Panda et al. 2006] adopted the active learning method by incorporating the angular diversity measure, which was originally studied in machine learning community [Brinker 2003].
-Dagli et al. [Dagli et al. 2006] recently proposed another similar approach using an information theoretic diversity measure approach and reported slightly better results than the angular diversity measure.
-However, our empirical results in this paper seem to somewhat different from their claims.
-This may be due to the difference of testbeds used.
+Goh et al. [2004] and Panda et al. [2006] adopted the active learning method by incorporating the angular diversity measure, which was originally studied in the machine learning community [Brinker 2003].
+Dagli et al. [2006] recently proposed another similar approach using a diversity measure approach-based information theory and reported slightly better results than the angular diversity measure.
+However, our empirical results in this article seem to be somewhat different from their claims.
+This may be due to the difference in the testbeds used.
 In this work, in contrast to previous heuristic approaches for solving the batch sampling problem, we formally formulate this problem in a min-max learning framework, and propose two novel and effective algorithms to solve the optimization problems.